 Pressing thumbs up flags the change as important or useful.
 This tells PageCrawl:

-• The change is the kind of update you want to be notified about
+- The change is the kind of update you want to keep being notified about

 If your workspace has feedback auto-review enabled, the change card also moves from "To Review" to your chosen destination lane on the Review Board (for example, a "Reviewed" or "Important" lane).
 You can configure which lane thumbs-up feedback moves cards to from the Review Board settings.